NativeScript/docs-v7/tooling/debugging.md

 > **Note** For more details about `Debugger Command` options, you can use `tns debug android --help` or `tns debug ios --help`.

-The `debug` command will build and deploy new package on the connected device/emulator.
+The `debug` command builds and deploys new package on the connected device/emulator.
-It will also track for changes in the `app` folder which mean it will livesync your application when changes in your code are saved.
-On code change & save, the application will be restarted automatically.
+It also tracks for changes in the `app` folder which mean it will livesync your application when changes in your code are saved.
+On code change & save, the application is restarted automatically.

-The debugging agent won't be started automatically by NativeScript-CLI but will provide a link for the user to open in Google Chrome.
-The link will appear in the CLI log after the command is executed.
-Android and iOS have different links, but both can e opened in Google Chrome.
-When the link is opened, the debugger will be attached.
+The debugging agent won't be started automatically by NativeScript-CLI but a link is provided for the user to open in Google Chrome.
+The link appears in the CLI log after the command is executed.
+Android and iOS have different links, but both can be opened in Google Chrome.
+The debugger is attached once the link is opened.

-To enable the same behaviour in iOS, you need to execute `tns debug ios --chrome` (there's a special flag because the default action uses Safari).
+To enable the same behaviour in iOS, the command `tns debug ios --chrome` needs to be execured (there's a special flag because the default action uses Safari as debug agent).

 To start the debugger for Android, run the following command: